Is the Project Working?

 Ray Is Rachel Cook’s dad – Rachel had the 1954 Ford Popular in 2019.
 The whole family enjoyed having the Ford Popular so much that Ray went out and bought his own classic car!

 Her dad’s chosen car is a 1936 Standard 10/12 .
-(See below).
+(See left).
 Without Rachel’s experience Ray may have missed out.
 He may be a slightly older convert to our hobby but very welcome.
 Enjoy your experience…..send us some stories of both cars out together….

 Josh Bennett, again basked in the older luxury of the 1949 Alvis TA 14 and has gone for a 1960 Austin Healey Sprite (Frog Eye) ….a much more spartan car but great fun.
 His pleasure is heightened by being able to keep the Sprite in the family – which might not have happened without the experience of the CCLP.